maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 + spine network device redundancy
 + fast failover
 + **Feedback : Redundancy and high availability are two key properties of a robust underlay network.**

+### Private Cloud
++ Resources are dedicated to your organization.
++ Resources are accessed through a private connection.
++ **Feedback : Resources are not shared among multiple tenants, and access to the resources are through a private connection, as opposed to a general public connection.**